syro/satz/README.md

 Apart from [Syro][syro]'s API, the following methods are available:

+`auth`: Process Basic Auth headers and yield username and password.

 `read`: Reads the body of the request and parses it as JSON.

 `reply`: Writes to the response its argument encoded as JSON.